 The Business System is used for the administration of the GSF Schemes.
 It supports the core business functions of the GSF Schemes including contributions management, benefit calculation and payment, scheme administration, financial accounting and scheme reporting.
 The Authority is currently developing a new Business System.
-As at 30 June 2014 \$8.563 million (2013: \$7.846 million) of capital costs for the new system were allocated as Work in Progress on the Statement of Net Assets.
-It is expected the Authority will commence amortising during the 2016 financial year.
+As at 30 June 2015 \$19.059 million\ (2014: \$8.563 million) of capital costs for the new system were allocated as Work in Progress on the Statement of Net Assets.